Hannan2004/google_solution_challenge/README.md

     ```bash
     git clone https://github.com/your-username/water-health-predictor.git
     ```

-2. Install dependencies:

-    ```bash
-    cd water-health-predictor
-    npm install  # or any other package manager you are using
-    ```

-3. Configure API keys:

-    Update the configuration file with your API keys for Google Cloud, TensorFlow, Gemini API, etc.

-4. Run the application:

-    ```bash
-    npm start  # or any other command to start your application
-    ```

 ## Usage

 Describe how users can use your application and what they can expect from it.
 Provide examples, code snippets, or screenshots to illustrate its functionality.